hp77-creator/hp77-creator.github.io/src/content/blogs/gsoc25.md

 ## Prologue

 MariaDB, is a very popular Relational Database Management System(DBMS).
 It was forked from MySQL and is currently the 14th Most used database according to the [DB-Engines](https://db-engines.com/en/ranking).
-It also participates in Google Summer of Code and has been doing so since [2016](https://www.gsocorganizations.dev/organization/mariadb/).
+It also participates in Google Summer of Code(GSoC) and has been doing so since [2016](https://www.gsocorganizations.dev/organization/mariadb/).

-I have always wanted to contribute to a database and recently I have previously got a PR merged in [ClickHouse](https://github.com/ClickHouse/ClickHouse/pull/80228).
+I have always wanted to contribute to a database and I have previously got a PR merged in [ClickHouse](https://github.com/ClickHouse/ClickHouse/pull/80228).
 I also have one open PR in [MariaDB](https://github.com/MariaDB/server/pull/3839).

 Before discovering the organization that I wanted to contribute for GSoC, I looked around many databases and projects for my potential organizations where I could invest time.
 I reached out to folks in MariaDB Zulip chat, I really liked the reception from folks in the organization.